deib-polimi/app-level-dc/doc/user-manual.md

 KB and DDA must be running for the data collectors to be able to retrieve their configuration from the KB and to be able to feed the DDA.

-In the FakeServleExample a new DC is installed in the KB after 5 seconds.
-This is just done for the purpose of the example, the monitoring manager will take care of installing data collectors on the KB in a normal scenario.